 Maybe you don’t have to decide between these two cards at all.

-Let’s say you open the Chase Sapphire Preferred Card this year, paying its $95 annual fee and spending $4,000 within three months to earn that 60,000-point bonus.
-By upgrading your card to the Reserve down the line, that same bonus would then be worth $900, as each point value on the Reserve card is worth slightly more: 1.5 cents apiece.
+Let's say you open the Chase Sapphire Preferred Card this year, paying its $95 annual fee and spending $4,000 within three months to earn that 60,000-point bonus.
+By upgrading your card to the Reserve down the line, those 60,000 points you earned would then be worth at least $900, as each point value on the Reserve card is worth slightly more at 1.5 cents apiece when booking flights, hotels, and other expenses through Chase Travelâ„ .

 Still torn?
-Read our complete guide comparing the Chase Sapphire Reserve vs Preferred cards.
+Read our complete guide comparing the Chase Sapphire Reserve vs Preferred cards

 Transfer Partner Equality